Port

 Meals Included

-Then, snake your way through the neighborhood to a back alley where you'll sample lamb kebab -- a popular Chinese street-food snack proving that the humblest dishes often produce the best flavors.
+Then, snake your way through the neighborhood to a back alley for a sample of lamb kebab -- a popular Chinese street-food snack proving that the humblest dishes often produce the best flavors.
 See the largest bookstore in China as well as old grocery shops.

-Your next destination is The Press, located in the historic Shun Pao building.
-Built in 1872, this building is the former home of China's longest-running daily newspaper, Shen Bao, which played an influential role in local journalism.
-Although it has been renovated and is now the setting for this modern café, the building retains some elements of the past, including the 100-year-old neo-Classical embossed dome and a mosaic floor.
+Your next destination is The Press, located in the historic Shun Pao building, built in 1872 and the former home of China’s longest-running daily newspaper.
+Now renovated, it retains a stunning 100-year-old neo-Classical embossed dome and a mosaic floor.
 Take a seat and sample a coffee or iced tea and dessert as you take in the mix of modern and nostalgic Shanghai.

 Your tour concludes with a transfer back to the ship.